 Virginia law also requires any medical professional, government worker, teacher, and religious official to report any abuse they may discover or reasonably suspect.
 If they fail in their duty to report their suspicions or give a false report, they may be charged with a Class 1 misdemeanor.
 For repeat offenders of either crime, they run the risk of being charged with a Class 6 felony, depending on the seriousness of the offenses that are uncovered by law investigators.

 There are many different factors that can complicate a case of alleged child abuse and neglect.
 It is easy for outsiders to misconstrue certain actions and inject negative motivations into events they observe without knowing the full story.
 Even so, it is important to take child abuse charges very seriously.
 A conviction can lead to a permanent record, job loss, financial strain, and trouble with personal relationships.

 When facing child abuse or neglect charges, your best chance at protecting your rights and avoiding the penalties associated with a conviction is to consult with an experienced criminal defense lawyer.
 These very serious charges must be effectively and aggressively defended in order to ensure that your rights and future are protected.
 Much of the defense strategy is based on investigating the facts, reviewing police reports, witness statements, social service records, other forensic information, and testimony, and then calmly present the case to a carefully-chosen jury.
 Things always look different when the court is able to stop and examine the true facts of a case.
 Child abuse and neglect have a way of looking different when an experienced defense lawyer puts the entire matter into focus.

-Criminal defense attorney Thomas Soldan’s experience fighting criminal charges in the Commonwealth of Virginia make him uniquely qualified to help you fight accusations of child abuse or neglect.
-Contact his law office today for a no-cost consultation to learn more about the charges and explore your options for defense.
+Our experience fighting criminal charges in the Commonwealth of Virginia make them uniquely qualified to help you fight accusations of child abuse or neglect.
+Contact our law office today for a no-cost consultation to learn more about the charges and explore your options for defense.